 As a matter of fact, Kennedy said the trio of series will ultimately culminate in a live-action streaming event, about which no further details have been shared at this time.

-During a Good Morning America interview earlier this week, Mandalorian creator and showrunner Jon Favreau confirmed that The Book of Boba Fett — which seems as if it will be set on Tatooine if the post credits sequence in Jabba the Hutt’s former palace is any indication — will also be connected to The Mandalorian, but did not say if the Boba Fett show will play a role in the aforementioned streaming event within the Star Wars universe.
+During a Good Morning America interview in early January 2021, Mandalorian creator and showrunner Jon Favreau confirmed that The Book of Boba Fett — which seems as if it will be set on Tatooine if the post credits sequence in Jabba the Hutt’s former palace is any indication — will also be connected to The Mandalorian, but did not say if the Boba Fett show will play a role in the aforementioned streaming event within the Star Wars universe.

 Even though not much has been confirmed about The Mandalorian Season 3, we do know some crucial details for sure.
 For example, Din Djarin (Pedro Pascal) will be back for the third season of the Star Wars streaming series.

 This was first confirmed by Pascal’s stuntman, Brendan Wayne, in a since-deleted Instagram post that read: